Klimaatlas/KAPy/docs/tutorials/DataDownload_esgpull/Tutorial01_installation.md

 Name (optional): John Doe
 ```

-Then you will get something like:
+4. Then you will get something like:\
-Creating install directory and files at /home/WDIR/ESGpull
+`Creating install directory and files at` "The-folder-you-specified-in-the-directory-are-currently-in" \
-Install config added to /home/WDIR/.config/esgpull/installs.json
+`Install config added to /home/WDIR/.config/esgpull/installs.json`

-5. Lastly, check if `esgpull` was installed properly and it's ready for use using the following command which should give out the version of esgpull installed.
+5. Lastly, check if everything is setup well and `esgpull` is ready for use using the following command :

 ```
 esgpull --version